monrdeme/secure-static-site-aws/README.md

 - Monitor security-related events and route them to appropriate destinations for alerting.

 **Security Measures**:
-- Created CloudWatch Log Groups to collect relevant logs.
+- Created CloudWatch Log Group to collect CloudTrail logs.
-- Configured EventBridge rules to match high-severity GuardDuty findings and sensitive CloudTrail activity.
+- Configured EventBridge rules to match high-severity GuardDuty findings and sensitive CloudTrail events.
-- Integrated SNS as a target to ensure alerts are sent in real-time.
+- Integrated SNS as a target to ensure real-time alerting
 - Ensured only necessary principals can create or modify EventBridge rules and targets.

 **Implementation Details**: